esjeon/rice-va11halla/README.md

 - cpu temperature
 - ram usage in percent
 - alsa volume level in percent
+- disk usage
 - date
 - time

+Multiple batteries, wifi cards etc. are supported and everything can be reordered and customized via a C header file (similar to DWM).

 # Screenshot